Ryan Tubridy: Birth and education

 Born in Booterstown, Dublin, in 1973, Tubridy was educated at Carysfort National School and Blackrock College.
+Tubridy studied Greek and Latin, and was schooled alongside Craig Doyle and Ryle Nugent.

-He studied for his Bachelor of Arts (BA) in history and Greek and Roman civilisation at University College Dublin (UCD), where he was a member of the Fianna Fáil Kevin Barry Cumann and was active in the Students' Union and Belfield FM as well as the Dún Laoghaire branch of Ógra Fianna Fáil.
-Experienced in Greek and Latin, he was schooled alongside Craig Doyle and Ryle Nugent.
+He studied for his Bachelor of Arts (BA) in history and Greek and Roman civilisation at University College Dublin (UCD).
+While he was interested in the Students' Union when he was attending UCD, Tubridy made his impression while engaging in social, rather than political, activities.
+He was also a member of the Fianna Fáil Kevin Barry Cumann, and involved with the Dún Laoghaire branch of Ógra Fianna Fáil, as well as Belfield FM.